syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Working-with-ColorPickerPalette.md

 ---
 layout: post
-title: Working with ColorPickerPalette in WPF Color Picker Palette control | Syncfusion
+title: Working with ColorPickerPalette in WPF | Syncfusion
 description: Learn about Working with ColorPickerPalette support in Syncfusion WPF Color Picker Palette control and more.
 platform: wpf
 control: ColorPickerPalette
 documentation: ug
 ---

-# Working with ColorPickerPalette in WPF Color Picker Palette
+# Working with ColorPickerPalette in WPF

 This section explains the different types of colors available in the [ColorPickerPalette](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ColorPickerPalette.html) and  how to choose the colors and its panel customizations.